rescript-react-native/rescript-react-native.github.io/docs/index.md

 ## Zero-Cost

 What is awesome about _Reason React Native_ bindings is that they don't introduce an additional cost.
-The JavaScript code produced by BuckleScript will directly hit React & React Native JavaScript implementation, without any extra runtime & bundle cost.
+The JavaScript code produced by ReScript will directly hit React & React Native JavaScript implementation, without any extra runtime & bundle cost.